Common Sense Media Review

 Families can talk about Better Call Saul's premise and its success as a Breaking Bad spin-off.
 Does it deliver the same brand of drama or offer up something new?
 What other popular TV shows spawned spin-offs, and how did they fare?

-Will Better Call Saul attract new viewers, or will it only speak to Breaking Bad fans?
+Will people who haven't seen Breaking Bad enjoy Better Call Saul?
 Who's the target audience, and how can you tell?

-What's Better Call Saul's take on the state of the American legal system, and how realistic does it seem?
+What's Better Call Saul's take on the state of the American legal system?
+Or the idea of justice?
 How does the show's point of view compare with that of popular courtroom dramas such as Law & Order?

 TV Details